 The Promise tells the story of Eva’s brother Heinz Geiringer, and the artistic talent he cultivated whilst in hiding.
 Just before he and his father were separated forever from Eva and their mother on arrival at Auschwitz, Heinz told Eva of a cache of his art that he had hidden.
 Heinz, the Red Cross informed her later, had died of exhaustion after a forced march from Poland to Mauthausen in Austria in April 1945.
 Her father, Erich, perished just three days before the war ended.
 Later in 1945, Eva and her mother returned to Amsterdam to retrieve Heinz’s paintings, along with some 200 of his poems, which he had stashed beneath the floorboards of the attic where he and their father had been hiding.
 Her siblings’ remarkable story, and his creativity, are the subject of The Promise – an exhibition brought to life with reproductions of Heinz’s astonishing paintings, salvaged from obscurity by his beloved sister and mother.

-£95 per delegate, to include lunch and refreshments.
+£95 per delegate, including lunch and refreshments.